about us

 - Honoring women's contributions to our local history in "A Herstory";

-- Holding walk-a-thons to support the Equal Rights Amendement;
+- Holding walk-a-thons to support the Equal Rights Amendment;

 - Taking buses of supporters to wherever the nearest marches or rallies were being held for women's rights;